 Interest in the Septuagint has grown dramatically during the last few decades.
 The main reason for this is that Septuagint manuscripts, as well as Hebrew texts of the Bible which correspond with the Septuagint, were discovered among the Dead Sea Scrolls.
-Since this discovery the text of the Septuagint, which differs in important ways from the Masoretic (Hebrew) text which have traditionally been used for Bible translations, has gained credibility.
+Since this discovery, the text of the Septuagint, which differs in important ways from the Masoretic (Hebrew) text which has traditionally been used for Bible translations, has gained credibility.
 Many Christians do not know that the authors of the New Testament typically use the Septuagint when quoting from the Old Testament or that the early Christian church used the Septuagint as Scripture.
 Both scholars and laymen interested in the Biblical text should take note of the importance of the Septuagint in Biblical studies.
-The Septuagint impacts not only on our understanding of particular verses, but also on our understanding of the Biblical text as a whole.
+The Septuagint impacts not only on our understanding of particular verses but also on our understanding of the Biblical text as a whole.

 My interest in the Septuagint started during a preaching tour to Holland a few years ago.
-I was familiar with the Septuagint, but did not recognize the importance thereof for Biblical studies until then.
-During a visit to a local theological seminary I spend time in the library where I saw the Encyclopedia of the Dead Sea Scrolls (Vol 2, eds Lawrence H. Schiffman and James C. Van der Kam, Oxford University, 2000).
-One of the sections focus on the relation between these scrolls and the Septuagint.
+I was familiar with the Septuagint but did not recognize the importance thereof for Biblical studies until then.
+During a visit to a local theological seminary, I spend time in the library where I saw the Encyclopedia of the Dead Sea Scrolls (Vol 2, eds Lawrence H. Schiffman and James C. Van der Kam, Oxford University, 2000).
+One of the sections focuses on the relation between these scrolls and the Septuagint.
 It lists the Septuagint manuscripts found among the scrolls in the Judean desert as well as the readings of the Hebrew scrolls that support the Septuagint.
 I was amazed to discover that some of the oldest known Hebrew texts of the Bible support the Septuagint and not the Hebrew texts that are used for present day translations of the Bible.

 Origin of the Septuagint